ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 ### The beacon chain {#the-beacon-chain}

 When Ethereum replaces proof-of-work with proof-of-stake, there will be the added complexity of [shard chains](/eth2/shard-chains/).
 These are separate blockchains that will need validators to process transactions and create new blocks.
-The plan is to have 64 shard chains and they all need a shared understanding of the state of the network.
-So extra coordination is needed and this will be done by [the beacon chain](/eth2/beacon-chain/).
+The plan is to have 64 shard chains, with each having a shared understanding of the state of the network.
+As a result, extra coordination is necessary and will be done by [the beacon chain](/eth2/beacon-chain/).

-The beacon chain receives state information from shards and makes it available for other shards so that the network can stay in sync.
-From registering their stake deposits to issuing their rewards and penalties, the beacon chain will also manage the validators.
+The beacon chain receives state information from shards and makes it available for other shards, allowing the network to stay in sync.
+The beacon chain will also manage the validators from registering their stake deposits to issuing their rewards and penalties.

 Here's how that process works.